ITMO-NSS-team/FEDOT.Miscellaneous/fedot/algorithm-chains.md

 2. Primary nodes.
 The nodes, representing independent models (model of the first level which input features are obtained from solving task)

+The data transfer between nodes can be represented as follows:
 <img src="img/img-algorithm-chains/purpose.png" alt="drawing" width="700"/>

 ## Input data